 Upper East Side

-Located on the Upper East, bordered by 57th Street on the south and 110th Street on the north; bounded by te East River and Fifth Avenue on the west.
+Located on the Upper East, bordered by 57th Street on the south and 110th Street on the north, bounded by the East River and Fifth Avenue on the west.
+This family-oriented district is home to some of Manhattan’s rich and famous, but it also has a neighborhood where living is surprisingly affordable.
 The neighborhood encompasses the enclaves of Sutton Place and Carnegie Hill.
-Upper East Side is home to world-famous museums, exclusive schools and luxury boutiques, not to mention its proximity to the most well-known park in the world – Central Park.
-This family-oriented district is home to some of Manhattan’s rich and famous but it also has a neighborhood where living is surprisingly affordable.
+Upper East Side is home to world-famous museums, independent schools, and luxury boutiques, not to mention its proximity to the most popular park in the world – Central Park.

-In the Upper East side, there’s something for everyone.
-Mansions and huge prewars lined up Fifth to Park Avenues with spectacular views of Central Park, immediacy to expensive dining, shopping and the best private schools in the city – basic necessities for the seriously wealthy.
-There are also studios, one- or two-bedrooms condominiums and rentals as well.
-The area east of Lexington Avenue offers surprisingly affordable residential conversions (prewar and postwar co-ops, condos and mid-block townhouses) than west of Lexington.
-The farther east you go the more affordable residential enclaves are, until you get to East End Avenue where the river view sends residential value soaring up again.
+In the Upper Eastside, there’s something for everyone.
+Mansions and huge pre-wars lined up Fifth to Park Avenues with spectacular views of Central Park, immediacy to upscale dining, shopping, and the best private schools in the city – necessities for the seriously wealthy.
+There are also studios, one- or two-bedroom condominiums, and rentals.
+The area east of Lexington Avenue offers surprisingly affordable residential conversions (pre-war and postwar co-ops, condos, and mid-block townhouses) than west of Lexington.
+The farther you go, the more affordable residential enclaves are until you reach East End Avenue, where the river view sends residential value soaring up again.

-The Upper East Side is served by the IRT Lexington Avenue Line 4,5,6 as well as local bus routes.
-Expect traffic decongestion once the Second Avenue Subway which will run from 96th Street to 63rd Street is finished.
+The Upper East Side; is served by the IRT Lexington Avenue Line 4,5,6 and local bus routes.
+Expect traffic decongestion once the Second Avenue Subway, which will run from 96th Street to 63rd Street, is finished.

-The total number of households living in Upper East Side is an estimated 26,519 while the total number of family household is 9,173 with an average family size of 2.97.
+The total number of households on the Upper East Side is an estimated 26,519, while the total number of family households is 9,173, with an average family size of 2.97.
 The median age is 39.05.
-There is an estimated population of approximately 21,506 males and 26,290 females in the community where 40% of these are college graduates.
-On average, annual household income is around $114,709.
+There is an estimated population of approximately 21,506 males and 26,290 females in the community, where 40% are college graduates.
+On average, the annual household income is around $114,709.

 Upper West Side

-On the west side of Central Park, from 57th Street north up to 110th Street, from Central Park West to the Hudson River.
-This lovely neighborhood stretch offers a lot of everything, from residential buildings each with their own distinct brand of architectural style to commercial establishments that span a century of tradition.
-Many residents who live in the Upper West Side work in nearby Midtown and Lower Manhattan districts.
-Many of them exemplify a liberated culture of a creative population as opposed to the Upper East Side’s more conservative dwellers.
+On the west side of Central Park, from 57th Street north to 110th Street, from Central Park West to the Hudson River.
+This lovely neighborhood stretch offers everything from residential buildings, each with its distinct architectural style, to commercial establishments that span a century of tradition—residents who live in the Upper West Side work in nearby Midtown and Lower Manhattan districts.
+Many exemplify a liberated culture of a creative population instead of the Upper East Side’s more conservative dwellers.

 Many apartment buildings along Central Park West are some of the most desirable apartments in New York, mainly because of their unobstructed view of the park and their one-of-a-kind architectural design.
 John Lenon used to live at The Dakota at 72nd Street.
-Along Broadway, there are several apartment houses of Beaux-Arts architecture while Riverside Drive has many magnificent prewar houses, and north of Columbus Avenue are the homes of post-modern landmark buildings.
+Along Broadway, there are several apartment houses of Beaux-Arts architecture.
+At the same time, Riverside Drive has many great pre-war houses, and north of Columbus Avenue are the homes of post-modern landmark buildings.

-Upper West Side is also home to several cultural landmarks including the Lincoln Center, the American Museum of Natural History and the 2,800-seat Beacon Theater.
-The district also hosts scores of public and private schools from preparatory to graduate schools while Amsterdam Avenue from 67th up north to 96th Streets is lined with exquisite restaurants and lively music bars.
+Upper West Side is also home to several cultural landmarks, including the Lincoln Center, the American Museum of Natural History, and the 2,800-seat Beacon Theater.
+The district also hosts scores of public and private schools, from preparatory to graduate schools.
+At the same time, Amsterdam Avenue, from 67th up north to 96th Streets, is lined with exquisite restaurants and live music bars.

-The total number of households living in Upper West Side is an estimated 26,519 while the total number of family household is 9,173 with an average family size of 2.97.
+The total number of households in the Upper West Side is an estimated 26,519, while the total number of family households is 9,173, with an average family size of 2.97.
 The median age is 39.05.
-There is an estimated population of approximately 21,506 males and 26,290 females in the community where 40% of these are college graduates.
-On average, annual household income is around $114,709.
+An estimated population of approximately 21,506 males and 26,290 females in the community, where 40% are college graduates.
+On average, the annual household income is around $114,709.

-Washington Heights is located in the northern reaches of Manhattan with Dyckman Street bordering the area from nearby Inwood on the north and 155th Street on the south bordering Hamilton Heights and Harlem.
-On the east lies the East River while the Hudson River bounds the west side.
+Washington Heights is located in Manhattan’s northern reach, with Dyckman Street bordering the area from nearby Inwood on the north and 155th Street on the south bordering Hamilton Heights and Harlem.
+The East River lies on the east, while the Hudson River bounds the west side.

-Historical Washington Heights was named after Fort Washington which was constructed at the highest point on the island.
-In the late 18th century up to the 19th century, this place was home to well-off New Yorkers.
-The Morris-Jumel Mansion, located between West 160th and West 162nd Street in the Jumel Terrace Historic District still stands today after 241 years.
+Historical Washington Heights was named after Fort Washington, constructed at the highest point on the island.
+This was home to well-off New Yorkers from the late 18th century to the 19th century.
+The Morris-Jumel Mansion, located between West 160th and West 162nd Street in the Jumel Terrace Historic District, still stands today after 241 years.
 The neighborhood today is a busy urban area with a lively economy on its own.
 From shopping to dining, Washington Heights will never run out of amenities.
 For some time off after a day’s full work, the neighborhood’s five parks provide recreational facilities and offer stunning views and sceneries.

 Getting to this bustling neighborhood is not a problem.
-Washington Heights is serviced by subway lines A and C on Eight Avenue with stops from 155th Street to 190th Street.
-Subway train 1 along the Broadway-Seventh Avenue Line stops at 157th, 168th, 181st and 191st Streets.
+Washington Heights is serviced by subway lines A and C on Eighth Avenue, with stops from 155th Street to 190th Street.
+Subway train one along the Broadway-Seventh Avenue Line stops at 157th, 168th, 181st, and 191st Streets.

-The total number of households living in Washington Heights is an estimated 18,553 while the total number of family household is 12,039 with an average family size of 3.98.
+The total number of households living in Washington Heights is an estimated 18,553, while the total number of family households is 12,039, with an average family size of 3.98.
 The median age is 34.44.
-There is an estimated population of approximately 28,485 males and 30,205 females in the community where 34.44% of these are college graduates.
-On average, annual household income is around $36,227.
+An estimated population of approximately 28,485 males and 30,205 females in the community, where 34.44% are college graduates.
+On average, the annual household income is around $36,227.

-West Village is bounded by Houston Street on the south end, by 14th Street on the north end, Seventh Avenue on the east side and Hudson River on the west.
-This downtown community encompasses a distinct cozy character and an old-world charm that living in this neighborhood actually feels like you’re in another European country.
-It is one of the several remaining areas in Manhattan where you’ll still find 19th century houses and tree-lined blocks.
+West Village is bounded by Houston Street on the south, 14th Street on the north, Seventh Avenue on the east, and Hudson River on the west.
+This downtown community encompasses a distinct cozy character and an old-world charm: living in this neighborhood makes you feel like you’re in another European country.
+It is one of the few remaining Manhattan areas where you’ll still find 19th-century houses and tree-lined blocks.

-This trendy neighborhood is characterized by streets uniquely laid out as “off the grid” which can oftentimes be confusing to both tourists and residents alike while 75 Bedford Street has the distinction of being “the narrowest house in the City” at 9.5 feet wide.
+This trendy neighborhood is characterized by streets uniquely laid out as “off the grid,” which can often confuse tourists and residents alike.
+At the same time, 75 Bedford Street is “the narrowest house in the City” at 9.5 feet wide.
 Classic artist’s lofts such as the Westbeth Artists Community are housed here, along with new residential high rises at 173-176 Perry Street facing the Hudson River.
-Fashionable boutiques, quaint shops and night clubs are located at the Meatpacking District on the west edge of the community.
+Fashionable boutiques, quaint shops, and nightclubs are located in the Meatpacking District in West City.

-Transportation includes trains A, C and E with subway stations at 14th Street on the IND Eight Avenue Line, West 4th Street-Washington Square on the IND Sixth Avenue Line.
-Trains 1, 2 and 3 stop at 14th Street, Christopher Street-Sheridan Square and Houston Street.
+Transportation includes trains A, C, and E with subway stations at 14th Street on the Eighth Avenue Line, West 4th Street-Washington Square, on the IND Sixth Avenue Line.
+Trains 1, 2, and three stop at 14th Street, Christopher Street-Sheridan Square, and Houston Street.

-The total number of households living in West Village is an estimated 19,298 while the total number of family household is 4,335 with an average family size of 2.79.
+The total number of households in West Village is an estimated 19,298, while the total number of family households is 4,335, with an average family size of 2.79.
 The median age is 38.05.
-There is an estimated population of approximately 16,613 males and 15,578 females in the community where 41% of these are college graduates.
+An estimated population of approximately 16,613 males and 15,578 females in the community, where 41% are college graduates.
 On average, annual household income is around $92,995.